protectai/modelscan/README.md

 - Data Poisoning(the data sent after the model has performed its task)
 - Model Poisoning(altering the results of the model itself)

-These attacks are incredibly simple to execute and you can view worked examples in our [notebooks](https://github.com/protectai/modelscan/tree/main/notebooks) folder.
+These attacks are incredibly simple to execute and you can view working examples in our 📓[notebooks](https://github.com/protectai/modelscan/tree/main/notebooks) folder.

 ## Getting Started